Art & Design

 How to Get There

-You can reach the museum by train, plane, or bus and then by foot.
+You can reach the museum by taking the JR Sanin Main Line, a plane, or a bus and then walking.

-This museum is a long way from any major city—the nearest is Hiroshima—but it can be reached via Hagi-Iwami Airport from Tokyo, JR buses from Hiroshima, or train.
+This museum can be reached via Hagi-Iwami Airport from Tokyo, or by express bus.

 The museum is a 10-minute walk from Nima Station.
 The huge glass pyramids towering over the small town are impossible to miss.